 Inside each of us lies a vast potential to fight disease.
-From viral, parasitic to bacterial infections and cancers, the immune system is the primary way the body combats disease.
+From viral and parasitic to bacterial infections and cancers, the immune system is the primary way the human body combats disease.

-Successfully achieving these objectives will significantly advance our ability to combat disease, and directly enable scientists around the globe to develop potent vaccines and therapeutics against some of our most devastating diseases.
+Successfully achieving these objectives will significantly advance our ability to combat disease, and directly enable scientists around the globe to develop potent vaccines and therapeutics against some of humanity’s most devastating diseases.